dnitecki/request-redirect-browser-extension/README.md

 ### Installation

 1. Download or clone this repository.
+2. run `npm run build` & `npm install` to install required dependencies and build the extension into the `dist` folder.
-2. Open Chrome and navigate to `chrome://extensions`.
+3. Open Chrome and navigate to `chrome://extensions`.
-3. Enable "Developer mode" by toggling the switch in the top right corner.
+4. Enable "Developer mode" by toggling the switch in the top right corner.
-4. Click on "Load unpacked" and select the directory where the extension is located.
+5. Click on "Load unpacked" and select the directory where the extension's `dist` folder is located.

 ### Usage